Law and Professional Ethics 12 Hour CE Course – Online CE Course

 - Describe at least two HIPAA requirements and standards.

-- Discuss at least two unprofessional conduct and negligence behaviors.
+- Discuss at least one unprofessional conduct and negligence behavior.

-- Define at least three best standards of practice.
+- Define at least two best standards of practice.

 - Discuss at least two professional ethics concepts.

 - Discuss at least two clinical supervision ethical considerations.

 - Describe at least two exceptions to confidentiality.

 - Discuss the most common standard of care liability facing clinicians today.

 - Describe at least one way in which clinicians can be active in maintaining the standard of care.

 In addition to the course objectives listed above, this course addresses the following content areas related to law and professional ethics:

 - Professional practice issues